Click here to view Spanish version

 By way of example, but certainly not limitation, if you program your site to open a 1×1 pixel of the merchant’s site or web page without actually making the merchant’s site or page visible to the user then you have not delivered the user.

 We consider these kinds of business practices to be deceptive practices.
-Please be advised that Rakuten Advertising takes the integrity of its Network very seriously and will terminate you from participation in the Rakuten Affiliate Networks if you are found by us to be gaming or trying to beat the system.
+Please be advised that Supplier takes the integrity of its Network very seriously and will terminate you from participation in the Supplier affiliate networks if you are found by us to be gaming or trying to beat the system.

 By establishing these very basic guidelines, we are in no way attempting to discourage you from optimizing and ever improving the ways you promote the products and services of your Network Advertiser partners.
 We do, however, want to make sure that you act in an ethical and responsible fashion, with your primary focus being on adding value to the Network Advertiser’s affiliate marketing program.
 We are serious about maintaining the integrity of the Network and expect you, as a valued member of the Network, to act with the same values.